Accommodation in the workplace

 Employers have a legal duty to accommodate, which means that they must make every reasonable effort, short of undue hardship, to identify and eliminate from the workplace anything that discriminates against workers or puts them at a disadvantage, including in situations involving disability.
 This is true whether the disability is work related or not, temporary or permanent.
 For more information on your rights, visit the Human Rights Commission websites, www.chrc-ccdp.ca or saskatchewanhumanrights.ca/.

-Under The Workers’ Compensation Act, 2013, injured workers also have a legal obligation to keep their loss of earnings to a minimum by helping to develop rehabilitation and return-to-work plans and by participating in those plans.
+Under The Workers’ Compensation Act, 2013, workers also have a legal obligation to keep their loss of earnings to a minimum by helping to develop rehabilitation and return-to-work plans and by participating in those plans.

 Return-to-work process